• Skip to primary navigation

 Ask your parents or grandparents if you can raid their kitchen/attic for some props.
 You may find some items so old that they are back in style!

-5. your kitchen.
+5. Your kitchen.

 I love re-purposing kitchen items as food photography props.
 Whether its using a sheet pan to serve bruschetta or adding a layer of greaseproof paper beneath some avocado toast, you'd be surprised at how many household items feature in my photos.